mitch-keenan/konamacona.github.io/index.md

 </p>
 -->

-I'm a software engineer from Nova Scotia, Canada.
-I've been working as a web developer at [REDspace](http://www.redspace.com) since September 2017.
+I'm a software engineer and team lead from Nova Scotia, Canada.
+Since 2017 I've been building awesome products at [REDspace](http://www.redspace.com) where I have specialized in React, Golang, Node, and vanilla JS.
 Before that I worked on [The Golf Club](http://www.hb-studios.com/portfolio-item/the-golf-club/) and it's sequel at [HB Studios](http://www.hb-studios.com/).

 Welcome to my site.
 It's built using [Jekyll](https://jekyllrb.com/) and [Github Pages](https://pages.github.com/), and uses the theme [Hyde](http://hyde.getpoole.com/).
 The backround in the menu area is using my [mazetoy]({{ site.url }}/projects/2017/03/17/maze-toy/) maze visualisation project.